Albert0i/Redis-Stack-Tutorial/docdb.md

 A combination of [RedisJSON](https://github.com/RedisJSON/RedisJSON) and [RediSearch](https://github.com/RediSearch/RediSearch) is required to store, retrieve and aggregate JSON documents.

 #### 1. Indexing documents
-Before any search could happen, an index has to be created by inspecting the sample data and using `TAG`, `NUMERIC` and `TEXT` judiciously.
+Before any search could happen, an index has to be created by inspecting sample data, envisaging use case and then using `TAG`, `NUMERIC` and `TEXT` judiciously.
+Understanding [Field and type options](https://redis.io/docs/interact/search-and-query/basic-constructs/field-and-type-options/) is crucial in subsequent search and aggregate operations.

 ```
 FT.CREATE rentals:index ON